Family Activities

 Cardboard Clues - Murder in the Museum

-On Now until 12 April 2026
+Ends 12 April 2026

 Cardboard Clues is back with an all-new murder mystery experience and three brand new cases to crack, new puzzles and even more murder!
 Teams will discover different cardboard characters and clues hidden throughout the museum's collections solving new mysteries using the interactive smartphone app.
 Perfect for families, friends, and puzzle enthusiasts looking for a unique way to explore the museum.